If you go

 Where: Astro Lounge, 939 NW Bond St., Bend

 I want to interview Oregon do-it-all hip-hop artist Sapient by phone.

-And Sape, as we’ll call him, is down to chat, but he wants to do it today — a Friday — if at all possible, because next week’s a big one at his house: His younger daughter turned 1 on Monday, and his older daughter turned 5 Tuesday.
+And Sape, as we’ll call him, is down to chat, but he wants to do it today — a Friday — if at all possible, because next week’s a big one at his house: His younger daughter turns 1 on Monday, and his older daughter turns 5 Tuesday.
 (His son splits the difference at 3 years old.)

 Balancing a career in underground rap with being a father of three is tricky all the time, but especially in a week with two birthdays.

 “It’s that and it’s this and it’s that,” Sape said.
 “Things are hard around the house, but at the same time, we try to keep perspective.
 Like, we all have all our limbs and our health, besides runny noses.
 And we live in the greatest place you could probably live.”